jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D50R1
 From a hotel in AZ...programmed a standard (z) score calculator.
 These small projects are just plain fun.
 Final build available in https://github.com/jasonmpittman/100-days-of-code.

+###D51R1-D53R1
+Two days on the road without internet; coded but not committed until now.
+Worked on a list of calculators to develop and maybe turn into a robust simulation for teaching stats.
+Worked on an ANOVA calculator but not finsihed.